CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 This document specifies a method to efficiently convey the differences between two certificates in an X.509 version 3 extension.
 This method allows a
-relying party to extract information sufficient to construct the paired certificate and perform certification path validation using the constructed certificate.
+relying party to extract information sufficient to reconstruct the paired certificate and perform certification path validation using the reconstructed certificate.
 In particular, this method is especially useful as part of a key or signature algorithm migration, where subjects may be issued multiple certificates containing different public keys or signed with different CA private keys or signature algorithms.
 This